elricstorm/rails-for-windows/docs/chap03.md

 ## Chapter 03:  Virtualization

 If you plan on installing directly to your windows machine and do not wish to use virtualization technology, you can skip this chapter and move on to the next.

+#### Setting Expectations

+The topics we will discuss here are:

+* Virtual Machines
+* Virtual Machine Settings
+* Build it up and Break it down

-### VMs (Virtual Machines)
+## VMs (Virtual Machines)

 When trying something out for the very first time it is recommended to install a virtual environment that can provide you with a way to preview, test, create, destroy without affecting your current windows operating environment.
 Likewise, if you are actively developing multiple applications you may want to have multiple development boxes.
 Luckily, Microsoft provides us a way to do that with limited fuss.

-### *[Virtual Machines by Microsoft] (http://www.modern.ie/en-us/virtualization-tools)*
+## *[Virtual Machines by Microsoft] (http://www.modern.ie/en-us/virtualization-tools)*

 You can navigate by clicking the link above and selecting the following: